How to Make Vegetable Broth Using Saved Kitchen Scraps

 - Potatoes and potato skins

-Other welcome additions in homemade vegetable broth include: bell peppers, cabbage, corn (and spent corn cobs), kale, Swiss chard, zucchini or other summer squash, hard squash, peas, green beans, leeks, bok choy, shallots, beet tops, and eggplant.
+Other welcome additions in homemade vegetable broth include: bell peppers, cabbage, corn (and spent corn cobs), kale, Swiss chard, zucchini or other summer squash, hard squash, peas, green beans, leeks, bok choy, shallots, beet greens, and eggplant.

 Tips to make the best homemade vegetable broth from scraps